Grow Fresh, Buy Local

 Directory of Local Farms and Orchards

 A collaboration of groups and individuals helping to improve nutrition and food availability in Tehama County.
 Meeting monthly, representatives of agriculture, food pantries, nutrition programs, farmers markets, education, health, retails and restaurant businesses work to facilitate the coordination of a healthy food system within the county.
-Special projects of the Alliance include observance of National Farmer’s Market Week and National Food Day, the Farm Table Dinner program and the Farmers in the Fields photo contest.
+Special projects of the Alliance include observance of National Farmer’s Market Week and National Food Day.

 Farmers market promotion